Chamber of Commerce of the Philippine Islands: American Period (1903-1946)

 The change of sovereignty in the country from Spanish to American changed the tenor of business in the islands.
 Vicente Madrigal, Juan B. Alegre, Jose V. Ramirez, Alfonso M. Tiaoqui, Vicente P. Genato, Manuel E. Cuyugan, Vicente T. Fernandez and other prominent members of the Camara proved themselves leaders in espousing improved business relations in the Philippines.

-On May 3, 1915, the members of the Camara de Comercio Filipinas amended its by-laws, and on June 19, 1915, its Escritura Social was ratified.
+On May 3, 1915, the members of the Camara de Comercio Filipinas amended their by-laws, and on June 19, 1915, its Escritura Social was ratified.

 By 1919, English began to be used instead of Spanish, thereby the Cámara was also officially referred to in documents as the Chamber of Commerce of the Philippine Islands.
 On July 17, 1933, During the 3rd session of the 9th Philippine Legislature, the Secretary of Agriculture and Commerce was authorized to sell to the Chamber a land for its building and approved therein on December 6, 1933.
 On September 15, 1934, The Chamber was issued title to its own land, and through the contributions of private businesses, the Chamber's 3-storey building, designed by the architect Juan Arellano, was built and inaugurated in 1937 with Philippine President Manuel Quezon officiating with then-President Aurelio P. Periquet y Ziálcita.

 After the end of World War II, upon the attainment of Philippine independence, on April 6, 1949, the Securities and Exchange Commission of the Department of Commerce and Industry issued a Reconstruction of Records of the Chamber of some lost documents where the Chamber was named as Cámara de Comercio de las Islas Filipinas (and henceforth, Chamber of Commerce of the Philippine Islands).

 Official Publication

 The Early COMMERCE Years

 Before the Chamber’s founding, the necessity for unilaterally voicing the interests of the business community in the Philippines was a dismissive concept.
 However, manifold concerns confronting the conduct of business emboldened the Chamber towards issues essential to the material progress of the country.

-The Chamber’s official publication, named the “Revista de la Cámara de Comercio de las Islas Filipinas” released its maiden issue in 1927, subsidized by Leopoldo R. Aguinaldo (who became a Chamber president), and who later renamed the magazine’s name to “COMMERCE”.
+The Chamber’s official publication, named the "Revista de la Cámara de Comercio de las Islas Filipinas" released its maiden issue in 1927, subsidized by Leopoldo R. Aguinaldo (who became a Chamber president), and who later renamed the magazine’s name to "COMMERCE".
 The change in name was made to identify it as the official organ of the Chamber.

 COMMERCE Magazine had two sections for English and Spanish readerships, but was later reformatted into a wholly English language publication.
 It was printed in a deluxe format, on heavy paper, which made it the most expensive, authoritative and exclusive trade publication in the Philippines.
 In January 1952, Dr. Jose R. Katigbak was appointed to manage the magazine, assisted by M.M. de los Reyes.
 The Board of Editors headed by Dr. Katigbak included Domingo Abadilla and Hilarion Vibal as staff, followed by other prominent members of the Chamber who took turns in running the publication, such as Teofilo Reyes, Hilarion Vibal, Benito Medina, Carlos de Lara and George Yulo.